jzeyher/EE322/README.md

 ![Banana Gif](https://media.tenor.com/UTfN6nIPrlYAAAAM/banana-dance.gif)

+Here's an example of a quote:

+  >"You must be the change you wish ot see in the world"
+    >Mahatma Gandhi

-Here's a thumbs up for completing the assignment: :+1:
+Here's a thumbs up for the end of my first repository: :+1: